 I got the same size in these as my Terra Vidas, which also loosened up considerably after the initial break in period.
 If you don’t want to have to break them in with your feet you can stuff them with a thick sock and warm them with a hair dryer to stretch them more quickly.
 Just be careful not to get them too hot!

 This is Unshoes, so you know they’re going to be a 100% in all barefoot categories.
 They are totally foot shaped, allow my toes to splay comfortably while walking and are flexible.

 These are made with their 7 mm sole, with a total stack height of 10mm (without the removable insole).
 With the insole it is 12mm total.

 The outsole is rugged and has good traction, making these great hiking boots.
 They are plenty roomy without being floppy, and the laces keep them secure to my foot so I can walk naturally.

 I really appreciate the addition of the removable insole, because for me the thinness of minimal shoes has been the hardest transition.
 I need flexibility, zero drop, and toe space, but the thin non-cushy soles are tough for me to walk in.
 With these boots you have the option, depending on where you are in your barefoot journey

-Usually when I review shoes I have some complaint here, like they’re rub a toe, or feel a little narrow somewhere.
-But with these I don’t have any interference with the natural movements of my feet.
+Because of the natural foot shape and secure laces I don’t have any interference with the natural movements of my feet when I walk.
 This is exactly what you want in a barefoot shoe – protection from the elements without affecting your body’s innate ability to move.
 Thank you Unshoes!